Future plans

 Demolition update – covered by Bristol Live (7 December 2024)

-The pre-submission consultation closed on 5 March 2024, and the outline planning application has was approved by Bristol City Council.
+The pre-submission consultation closed on 5 March 2024, and the outline planning application was approved by Bristol City Council.

 The application is live on Bristol City Council’s planning portal